 Part 4.
 General reflections

-Rudi Roose is Professor of Social Work at the Department of Social Work and Social Pedagogy at Ghent University, Belgium.
+Rudi Roose is s professor of Social Work at the Department of Social Work and Social Pedagogy at Ghent University, Belgium.

-Sara Willems is Professor Equity in Health Care and Head of the Department of Public Health and Primary Care within the Faculty of Medicine and Health Sciences at Ghent University, Belgium.
+Sara Willems is a professor Equity in Health Care and head of the Department of Public Health and Primary Care in the Faculty of Medicine and Health Sciences at Ghent University, Belgium.

-Lieve Bradt is Professor of Social Pedagogy at the Department of Social Work and Social Pedagogy at Ghent University, Belgium.
+Lieve Bradt is a professor of Social Pedagogy at the Department of Social Work and Social Pedagogy at Ghent University, Belgium.

-Emelien Lauwerier is Professor in Health Psychology and postdoctoral researcher at the Department of Experimental-Clinical and Health Psychology within the Faculty of Psychology and Educational Sciences and the Department of Public Health and Primary Care within the Faculty of Medicine and Health Sciences at Ghent University, Belgium.
+Emelien Lauwerier is a professor of Health Psychology and postdoctoral researcher at the Department of Experimental-Clinical and Health Psychology in the Faculty of Psychology and Educational Sciences and the Department of Public Health and Primary Care in the Faculty of Medicine and Health Sciences at Ghent University, Belgium.